What are lab grown diamonds?

-Lab Grown Diamonds are a wonderful way to purchase a much larger diamond at a fraction of the cost.
+Lab-grown diamonds are a wonderful way to purchase a much larger diamond at a fraction of the cost.
 At typically 1/3 to 1/4 the price of natural diamonds, these make an excellent affordable alternative.
 They are created in a man-made forge using a diamond seed made of a carbon-containing gas and plasma, that undergoes a process that mirrors nature’s process of diamond formation.

-You’re probably wondering, “Come on, oven baked diamonds?
+You’re probably still wondering, “Come on, oven baked diamonds?
 Are these real?”
 Don’t worry, this is a very common question, and the answer is: yes.
-These are not cubic zirconia look-a-likes being passed off as synthetic alternatives.
-Lab grown diamonds are pressurized carbon just like natural diamonds and have the same chemical makeup, physical properties and optical appearance as diamonds formed beneath the earth’s surface.
+Lab-grown diamonds are pressurized carbon just like natural diamonds and have the same chemical makeup, physical properties and optical appearance as diamonds formed beneath the earth’s surface.

-After the diamond seeds are quite literally baked in ovens, they must be cut and polished, same as any diamond.
+After diamond seeds are quite literally baked in ovens, they must be cut and polished, same as any mined diamond.
 HPHT and CVD systems are not new by any means.
-These tried and true methods have seen advancements in modern technology which have allowed refinement to perfection in the process.
+These tried and true methods have seen advancements in modern technology which have allowed refinement and the perfecting of the process.

-Seeds are exposed to temperatures reaching as high as 2700 degrees Fahrenheit and pressure up to 1.5 million pounds per sq. inch.
-That amount of pressure and heat helps simulate the conditions that traditional diamonds are created in, which means you’re getting the real thing.
+Diamond seeds are exposed to temperatures reaching as high as 2700 degrees Fahrenheit and pressure up to 1.5 million pounds per sq. inch.
+This amount of pressure and heat simulates the conditions that natural diamonds are created in, which means you’re getting the real thing.

 Chemical Vapor Deposition